DataDog/chef-datadog/README.md

 the [dedicated section](#agent-6-support) and the [inline docs](https://github.com/DataDog/chef-datadog/blob/v2.15.0/attributes/default.rb#L31-L75) for more details on the supported platforms and how to use it.

-Log collection is now available with agent 6.0, please refer to the [inline docs](https://github.com/DataDog/chef-datadog/blob/v2.15.0/attributes/default.rb#L383-L388) to enable it.
+**Log collection is now available with agent 6.0, please refer to the [inline docs](https://github.com/DataDog/chef-datadog/blob/v2.15.0/attributes/default.rb#L383-L388) to enable it.**

-**NB: This README may refer to features that are not released yet.
-Please check the README of the git tag/the gem version you're using for your version's documentation**
+*Note: This README may refer to features that are not released yet.
+Please check the README of the git tag/the gem version you're using for your version's documentation*

 Requirements
 ============